-- Appointments can be made up to a month in advance by using the online patient access service, telephoning reception or by visting the reception desk.
+- Appointments can be made up to a month in advance by using the online patient access service, telephoning reception or by visiting the reception desk.

-- Please be aware that availability may be limited for apointments requested only a day or so ahead.
+- Please be aware that availability may be limited for appointments requested only a day or so ahead.

 - To help those people who need urgent appointments, please do not ask to be seen immediately unless you believe it is really necessary.

 - Receptionists will ask for brief details as to the reason for your appointment, this is to ensure you are seen by the most suitable clinician.
 Your doctor may not be the only one who can help you.
 There may be a nurse who can help you sooner, rather than having to wait for the doctor.

 Please arrive on time for your appointment.

 An appointment is for one person only.
 If another member of your family needs to be seen or discussed, more time will be required and a separate appointment should be made.

 Monday mornings - all appointments are released at 8:30am, you will be given a time to attend.